Inflation-Adjusted Annuities

 On the surface, John’s plan looks solid.
 Unfortunately, his plan fails to consider the impact inflation will have on his expenses over time.

-The personal consumption expenditure (PCE) inflation rates are at 5% as of March 2023.
+The personal consumption expenditure (PCE) inflation rates are at 2.5% as of June 2024.
 PCE inflation covers the rising costs of goods and services.
-However, according to the International Monetary Fund, PCE inflation rates are expected to go back down to 2% by late 2023.

 The first chart below shows how John’s living expenses may increase over time with an inflation rate of 3%.
 In the second chart, the inflation rate is doubled to 6%.